 Hosted by Tom Becker, this show deals with US military action in Afghanistan, the challenge to corporate-industrial society from climate change, and with putting people to death for crimes they did not commit.
 We hear haunting and apocalyptic music by Laibach from Slovenia.

 For information about our theme music and our graphics, go to our main page.
 You can follow us on Twitter, and see us on Facebook.

-To hear the whole show, click on the arrow above.
-To hear individual segments, follow their links below:
+To hear the whole show, use the play button below.
+To hear individual pieces and find more information, follow these links: